A chapter never written…

 My work on HIV/AIDS took a long time, and one day Janina asked me to give the interview back to her, and I was very sad and almost shocked about it, but it was her life, her story – of course, what could I say?
 I sent everything back to her, the tapes and even the transcript – I had nothing left.

-During the coming years we ran in to each other, and eventually I found out that Janina had been interviewed by someone else who wanted to write about her, and since they were more friends, I think she wanted to be faithful to him.
-I could understand that.
+During the coming years we ran in to each other, and eventually I found out that Janina had been interviewed by someone else who wanted to write about her, and since they were close friends, I think she wanted to be faithful to him.
+I can understand that.
 (Several people have interviewed her since. )

-In 2004 my book about the Survivors was published, “Those who were sentenced to death testify – 60 years later”, and in 2008 a new revised version was published.
+In 2004 my book about the Survivors was published, “Those who were sentenced to death testify – 60 years later”, and in 2008 a new revised version was published, and I called it “Mina föräldrars kärlek”/The Love of my Parents”.
 During this time I met a Polish scholar specializing in the Holocaust, and we talked about having my book translated to Polish.
 We applied for money to do it, and she contacted a book company in Poland, Czarne.

 Suddenly I got a phone call from the scholar, she had a surprise for me – Janina Ludawska had agreed to translate my book about the survivors to Polish.
 She wanted to translate it in memory of her family.
 And so she did, at the age of 87.